If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 You can ask open-ended questions here to get more detailed information.
 You can also request them to rate your chatbot’s performance between 1-5 to understand how satisfied they are with its services.

 Quick Note: You can also integrate a survey maker to display detailed feedback questions.
-This will enable your business to identify where your chatbot lacks and how to improve a chatbot for future conversations.
+This will enable your business to identify where your chatbot lacks and how to improve for future conversations.

 Boost Your Marketing Conversations with Chatbot